paulhibbing/CV/README.md

   significance of the change.
 (The significance piece is important and needs to make sense.
 Don't make a subheading bigger than the main heading and call it "contrast.")
 The idea of **repetition** is that your layout should follow consistent rules.
 Really, this should be called *consistency*, but it ruins the acronym.
-Don't make formatting changes willy-nilly.
+Don't make formatting changes willy-nilly in a single place where something looks funny.
 Instead, make changes only when you can define a rule and apply it consistently throughout your document.
 The idea of **alignment** is mostly about indentation and, well, alignment.
-At least for documents -- Graphic design pieces are different.
-As I recall, the key points are: 1) Don't use center alignment; 2) Don't be afraid of left alignment; and
-  3) Whatever you do, don't mix alignments.
+  (At least this is true for documents -- Graphic design pieces are different.)
+As I recall, the key points are: 1) Don't use center alignment; 2) Don't be afraid of left alignment; and 3) Whatever you do, don't mix alignments.
 Lastly, the idea of **proximity** is related to how you use space.
 Elements that are close together should have a close relationship to each other.
   Elements that are far apart should be distinct from each other.
 The big point is, avoid symmetrical spacing.
 Don't put 12pt before your heading and 12pt after.
 Take a look at what happens when you instead put 18pt before and 6pt after.
 In general, this area gives me the most satisfaction in documents (like a CV) that follow a strict outline.
 I find it looks nice to have progressively tighter spacing as you move down your heading levels.

 - **A couple of opinions for the road.**  *1)* As you think about the above, never forget about white space.
 It's lovely to look at, and should guide your considerations about CRAP.
 This is why I really don't think length is a big issue for the CV.
 If it's